 Welcome to a fun PSDP project where you can get creative and help us spread positive service dog messages!
-You also have a shot at winning a PSDP shirt (in any available style/size).

 You may have heard of memes—these are most often sent around the web in the form of an eye-catching picture with some funny, witty, or profound text laid on top (see any social media site for neverending examples…).
 Well, we want your memes!